These days, the game fits the name.

 ▪ Tampa Stadium

-▪ MVP: Raiders running back Marcus Allen, 191 yards, one iconic touchdown
+▪ MVP: Raiders running back Marcus Allen, 191 yards rushing, one iconic touchdown

-▪ Should’ve Been MVP: Raiders cornerbacks Mike Haynes.
-With Lester Hayes, shut down Washington’s downfield passing attack through coverage and allowed the rest of the Raiders to stuff the run.
+▪ Should’ve Been MVP: Raiders cornerbacks Mike Haynes and Lester Hayes.
+They shut down Washington’s wide receivers and allowed the rest of the Raiders to stuff the run.

 The Redskins returned, seemingly better.
 They’d scored an NFL-record 541 regular season points and overpowered the Rams 51-7 in the divisional round.
-But they needed an awful pass interference call to beat San Francisco in the NFC title game and 17 late points to beat Oakland 37-35 in October.
+But they needed an awful pass interference call to beat San Francisco in the NFC title game and 17 late points to beat the now-Los Angeles Raiders, 37-35, in October.
+San Francisco coach Bill Walsh told Sports Illustrated’s Paul Zimmerman he liked the Raiders in the Super Bowl, big.

-Since then, the Raiders had added future Hall of Famer Mike Haynes to Lester Hayes, giving them arguably the best cornerback pair in NFL history.
+Since the October game, the Raiders had added future Hall of Famer Mike Haynes to Lester Hayes, giving them arguably the best cornerback pair in NFL history.
 Running back Marcus Allen also would make the Hall of Fame, but Raiders owner Al Davis still had greater affinity for Jim Plunkett-to-Cliff Branch bombs.

 A blocked punt and a 12-yard touchdown pass to Branch got the Raiders up 14-0.
 With seconds left in the first half and the Raiders up 14-3, Raiders defensive coordinator Charlie Sumner remembered a screen pass Washington ran in a similar situation back in October.
 He rushed linebacker Jack Squirek out specifically to watch for that screen.
 Squirek did, picked off a poorly thrown pass and his momentum carried him the 5 yards to the end zone.

-This game was the first of the nuclear blowouts that came to define the Super Bowl for a decade.
+This game was the first of the nuclear blowouts that defined the Super Bowl for a decade.
 The commercial for Apple’s new Mac set off the era of big production Super Bowl commercials.

 It also ended two eras.
 The Raiders produced the AFL/AFC’s 12th win in the last 16 Supers, but this would be the last one for 14 years.
 And, the official highlight film would be the last narration for NFL Films defining voice, Philadelphia anchorman John Facenda, who died in 1984.